muhdfahimi031/crop-yield-data-analysis/README.md

 This project analyzes a dataset of 180 crop trial records covering 5 crop types (Rice, Palm Oil, Durian, Banana, Corn) across 4 Malaysian regions (Pahang, Johor, Melaka, Selangor).
 The goal was to identify which factors — soil quality, rainfall, temperature, or fertilizer use — most strongly influence yield outcomes, and to practice core data analysis skills: cleaning, summarizing, correlating, and visualizing data.

 **Note:** This dataset was synthetically generated for portfolio-building purposes.
-It does not represent real farm records, but the analysis methods mirror work I did analyzing 100+ real trial samples during my agronomy internship at Top Fruits Sdn.
-Bhd., where similar analysis contributed to a 10% improvement in fruit yield efficiency.
+It does not represent real farm records.

 ## Dataset